LLluoling/PENS-Personalized-News-Headline-Generation/README.md

 **Noted:**
 - With the training process goes, the generated sentences are more fluent and contains more rich information.
-- <span style="color:lightblue"> *Rouge scores is not the best evaluation scores, but a compromising choice.
+- <span style="color:blue"> *Rouge scores is not the best evaluation scores, but a compromising choice.
 Of course the best evaluation is to check out the real clicks of users to see if they are more interested.
-Thus sometimes a more fluent and human-like generated sentence gets lower rouge scores.*</span>.
+Thus sometimes a more fluent and human-like generated sentence gets lower rouge scores.*</span>